AlejandroFernandezLuces/personal-web/resume.md

 ## Software engineering
  - I mostly program in **Python** and **C++** (3 years work experience), and some **Golang**.
 I'm experienced in **object oriented programming**, so I'm comfortable in any language that uses this paradigm.
 I've implemented plenty of **REST** services, using **OpenAPI** for the specification, **Flask** framework in Python, and **Boost** in C++.
  - I've continuously been using **Git** since the start of my career, with Github and Gitlab, to organize and maintain my code, and to properly collaborate with others.
 I've implemented **Github Workflows** for the continous integration and continuous delivery of my projects, as well as some open source **Github Actions**.
 Also, I've worked plenty with **Docker** to containerize my applications for easier deployment.
  - To sustain code quality in the projects I participate in, I use extensive code testing, through **PyTest** and **Google test** frameworks.
-Also I participate in **code reviews** to ensure code quality, both as reviewer and reviewee.
+Also I participate in **code reviews** to ensure code quality, both as reviewer and reviewed.

 ## Machine Learning and computer vision
  - I'm working on several language processing projects, where I use **OpenAI Azure**, **Ollama** and **HuggingFace**, for RAG based applications for coding helpers.